Southern Syria conflict (2025–present)

-The Druze insurgency in Southern Syria is an ongoing insurgency in southern Syria carried out by Druze militias against the Syrian transitional government.
-Beginning in early 2025 after the fall of the Assad regime, the conflict centers around a dispute over control of Druze-majority areas in Suwayda Governorate and conflict with local Muslim Bedouins.
-Following demonstrations of the Druze minority in Israel, demanding government action to protect the Druze of Syria against alleged persecution, Israel has on occasions directly intervened by launching airstrikes against the Syrian government in support of the Druze.
+The Southern Syria conflict is an ongoing conflict in southern Syria between Druze militias and the Syrian transitional government.
+Since the fall of the Assad regime, the conflict has centered around control of Druze-majority areas in Suwayda Governorate and conflict with local Muslim Bedouins.
+In October 2025, The New York Times reported that over 1,300 people had been killed in the violence, mostly Druze civilians.

+Following demonstrations of the Druze minority in Israel, demanding government action to protect the Druze of Syria against alleged persecution, Israel launched airstrikes in support of the Druze.
+There are accusations that the transitional government is imposing a blockade on the self-governed, Druze-majority regions, and that this blockade intensified in late August 2026.

 Background

-The Druzes remained neutral during the Syrian civil war.
+The Druze largely remained neutral during the Syrian civil war.
 There are communities in Lebanon, Israel and Golan Heights, representing about three percent of Syria's population.

+On 31 December 2024, the As-Suwayda Joint Operations Room did not allow a convoy from the Syrian transitional government to enter Suwayda, after coordinating with the leader of the Ahrar Jabal al-Arab, Suleiman Abdul Baqi.

 The local Druze factions were excluded from the Syrian Revolution Victory Conference, where it was attended by the commanders of various armed revolutionary factions that fought for the Syrian opposition coalition against the deposed regime of Bashar al-Assad, in January 2025.

 In February 2025, local sources in Syria's Quneitra Governorate reported to Al Arabiya alleging that that the IDF had extended "tempting offers" of employment opportunities to residents of Syria.

 Druze factions in Syria are divided in their approach to the new authorities, ranging from cautious to outright rejection.
 In March 2025, Bahaa al-Jamal, a Druze commander in Suwayda, stated that massacres of Syrian Alawites by pro-government Islamist fighters had led to insecurity for other minorities, but the Druze had significant military capabilities with "thousands of military personnel" and the right to defend themselves if confronted by government forces.

-Tensions continued in late April 2025 after the spread of an offensive audio recording allegedly containing blasphemous content against the Prophet Muhammad, allegedly attributed to a Druze scholar named Marwan Kiwan, who disavowed it.
+Tensions continued in late April 2025 after the spread of an offensive audio recording allegedly containing blasphemous content against the Islamic prophet Muhammad, allegedly attributed to a Druze scholar named Marwan Kiwan, who disavowed it.